-Along with his wife, Evelyn, Fred de Lacy began teaching swimming in the Swan River.
+Along with his wife, Winafred, Fred de Lacy OAM, AM, began teaching swimming in the Swan River.
 As their enrollments grew, the school moved to the 25m pool on their property.
 After the formation of Central Aquatic Swimming and the Life Saving Club in 1993, the DeLacys trained at Chisolm Catholic College.
 Later the training moved to Bayswater Waves Aquatic Centre where the club still trains.
 The club has produced many notable swimmers including 2 time Olympian, Sally Hunter, 2 time Para Olympian Sandra Yaxley and Megan Grant, Para Olympian.

 Phillip Harrington Jose